eea/eea.docker.taskman/README.md

       - alternativelly you can connect to the MySQL server and do the following queries:
         - select * from enabled_modules where name='contacts_helpdesk';
         - select * from enabled_modules where name='contacts';
+        - select identifier, name, id from projects where id in ( select project_id from enabled_modules where name='contacts_helpdesk' union all select project_id from enabled_modules where name='contacts_helpdesk');

-    - delete *Incoming mail server* settings ( from *Mail server settings* )  from all projects found in previous step using the following url: http://YOUR_TASKMAN_DEV_HOST:8080/projects/<PROJECT_NAME>/settings/helpdesk
+    - delete *Incoming mail server* settings ( from *Mail server settings* )  from all projects excluding zope found in previous step using the following url: http://YOUR_TASKMAN_DEV_HOST:8080/projects/<PROJECT_IDENTIFIER>/settings/helpdesk

 8) If the database was copied from production, change the following settings to set-up the development mail account  :